palomaresendiz/TCP-Client-Server-Student-Database/README.md

 ####

 This started as a project for my Computer Networks class that I decided to build upon.
 The original project only required a smaller list of requests so I decided to add more.
 This project was my introduction to TCP and setting up communication between a client and a server program.

-I learned (sockets, sending and receving messages)
+While developing this student database program, I learned the intricacies of socket programming and the establishment of communication between a client and server using TCP.
+Understanding the nuances of setting up sockets, configuring server addresses, and managing the flow of messages between the two entities was crucial.
+I practiced converting data between host and network byte orders, utilizing functions like htonl and ntohl to ensure proper data interpretation.
+I gained experience in debugging and refining the communication process because I encountered a lot of errors along the way.

 My biggest challenge in this project was coordinating the messages between the client and the server.
 In the beginning, my server was sending messages out of order, or so I thought.
-It was because I didn't organize receiving the messages on the client or I was missing some receive message functions.
-I had to map out all the messages being sent and received on a piece of paper to visualize the communication and deeply understand how a client-server program works.
+It was because I didn't organize receiving the messages on the client side or I was missing some receive message functions.
+I had to map out all the messages being sent and received on a piece of paper to visualize the communication and deeply understand how the transmission between a client and a server works.

+Overall, this project enhanced my comprehension of TCP communication and the programming language C, laying a foundation for future endeavors in network programming.